G0at-P/LightGBM_Application/README.md

-# LightGBM
+# LightGBM_Application
 Light GBM is a gradient boosting framework that uses tree based learning algorithm.
+This repository presents an application using LightGBM.

-## Installation
+## LightGBM Installation

 Use the package manager [pip](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html) to install LightGBM.
 Use the following to incorporate lightgbm into your Anaconda platform